GovTechSG/seed-documentation/offboard-device/windows-offboarding-guide.md

 1. Download the [offboarding package](https://ekgxtc4rxln5a7bxhanhw4d4cm0mmzsf.lambda-url.ap-southeast-1.on.aws/windows).

 2. Go to the folder where you downloaded the ZIP file and extract the files.
-You should see the following two files.
+You should see the following file.

     ![extract-files](../images/offboarding-windows/windows-extracted-files.png)